Tegowalik/LEGO-Switch-Controller/README.md

 Most of the provided programs are running [PyBricks](https://pybricks.com/) code.
 However, for LEGO MINDSTORMs EV3 (31313) [EV3 MicroPython](https://pybricks.com/ev3-micropython/) is used.
 The LEGO MINDSTORMS Robot Inventor (51515) can be used either with PyBricks or with the official [LEGO MINDSTORMS Software with Python Programming](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/).

-To get the motor rotation change the direction of the switch, a design of [SteinaufStein](https://www.youtube.com/channel/UCJ-c1vQHVZZ6S6xhjjNo7Gg) is used ([video tutorial](https://youtu.be/Jwv6kI0IBoQ?t=63)).
+To get the motor rotation change the direction of the switch, a design of [SteinaufStein](https://www.youtube.com/channel/UCJ-c1vQHVZZ6S6xhjjNo7Gg) can be used ([video tutorial](https://youtu.be/Jwv6kI0IBoQ?t=63)).
 Note that for some powered up motors an additional gear ration is needed since the motors are too weak to move the switch position.
 Also note that this design only works for 6W (6 wide) trains (as all the LEGO City trains are), not for 8W or larger trains!
+You can use the design of [Brick Works](https://www.youtube.com/@BricksWorks) for 8W trains ([english](https://youtu.be/kkVGYyH3zDw), [german](https://youtu.be/sTTl4Nep_6Q), [danish](https://youtu.be/293yJBwQ2W8)).

 <img src="img/switch_gear_ratio.jpg" width="300">